SystemJargon/unifi-usg/README.md

 # Unifi

-Things relating to Unifi gear by Ubiquiti.
+Things relating to Unifi networking equipment, may also include other products and services by Ubiquiti.

 ----